BatmanAMA/powerbox/docs/1.0.0/Set-nbPrefix.md

 schema: 2.0.0
 ---

-# Set-nbvirtualchassi
+# Set-nbPrefix

 ## SYNOPSIS
-Sets properties on a virtualchassi in netbox
+Sets properties on a prefix in netbox

 ## SYNTAX

 ```
-Set-nbvirtualchassi [<CommonParameters>]
+Set-nbPrefix [<CommonParameters>]
 ```

 ## DESCRIPTION